 Since Adoptive cell transfer is not a drug, and competes with conventional drug treatment (ie. chemotherapy), the pharmaceutical industry might be hostile to the idea.
 T Cell Immune therapy is highly personalized treatment, labor-intensive and requires laboratory expertise.
 Each lymphocyte preparation is uniquely created for each patient and this makes it difficult to commercialize.
 Where to get the anti-tumor T cells?
 Blood banks have been providing stem cells for clinical studies, and might also serve as a source for anti-tumor T cells.

-This article is part one, for part TWO, Click Here
+This a Three Part article: This article is part one,

 Articles with Related Interest: